 They also stood up against the majority and it nearly cost them their lives.
 It has been well said that “one with God equals a majority.”
 It would take that same type of courage for Joshua to lead the people into the Promised Land forty years later.
 Spiritual leaders do not necessarily go along with the majority.
 They’re willing to take the heat to do what is right.
 God does not give the vision to the church but to His leader who will give the interpretation to the church.
 What we have today are too, many seers living bad lives and leading the church to destruction.
 The reputation has faded and envy has invaded the pews and even the pulpit.

 Deuteronomy also has an account of this affirmation and ordination to leadership by Moses.
-Three times Moses exhorts him, “Be strong and courageous” (Deut.
-31:6, 7, and 23).
-It takes strength of character and courage to be a leader.
-It takes more that jumping and speaking in tongues.
+Three times Moses exhorts him, “Be strong and courageous” (Deuteronomy 31:6, 7, and 23).
+It takes the strength of character and courage to be a leader.
+It takes more than jumping and speaking in tongues.
 They need to have that encouraged and affirmed.

 When last have you told your brother or sister you appreciate them for the word?
 Did you take the time to thank your minister for the word?
 Last Saturday I heard my Bishop Andres at the launching of the church website thank the Patriarch for a word.
 The understanding made him, (the Bishop) shake.
 That is the affirmation I am talking about within the church.

 Although Joshua was no Moses, it’s interesting how often their leadership styles and ministries parallel one another.
 Both were given charges to serve in leadership; both led the nation of Israel from one land into another; both experienced the miracle of the parting of the waters; both gave powerfully and moving farewell addresses; and when each died the people of Israel were at a peak of spiritual health, determined to serve the Lord.